-He holds diplomas in sexual and reproductive Health and a masters in medical law.
-Ed aims to tailor medical treatment to the individual needs of his patients using an evidence-based approach.
+Mr Coats holds diplomas in sexual and reproductive health and a masters in medical law, and aims to tailor medical treatment to the individual needs of his patients using an evidence-based approach.
 He works in partnership with both TFP Boston Place and TFP Oxford Fertility.

 Mr Coats studied medicine at St George’s Hospital in London and undertook specialist training in obstetrics and gynaecology in the South-West of England.
 He completed his MD at the University of Nottingham where his research focussed on the impact of assisted reproduction techniques on pregnancy and specifically the importance of embryo transfer on IVF outcomes.

 He is an experienced hysteroscopic and laparoscopic surgeon.
 He has published his research and written book chapters and presented and won awards at both national and international fertility meetings.
 His special interests include reproductive endocrinology, the menopause, Turner syndrome and medical law.